UCL/MPHY0026/doc/background/components.rst

 .. figure:: smart_liver_gui_v2.png
   :width: 50%

-  Examples of User Interfaces from the SmartLiver project. (top) Desktop application was not very suitable for the OR. (bottom) Complexity was reduced over time to improve usability, and to work on a touchscreen.
+  Examples of User Interfaces from the SmartLiver project. (top) Desktop application was not very suitable for the OR. (bottom) Complexity was reduced over time to improve usability, and to work on a touchscreen [Thompson2018]_.

+Developing effective visualisations is an on-going area of research.
+It's not just a case of pretty graphics.
+The challenge is to present the most useful information, at the correct point in a procedure, without distracting the surgeon and causing attention blindness.

 A System-Wide Approach